vSkyper/Cryptocurrency/README.md

 ## Technologies Used

 - ReactJS - version 18.2.0
+- Vite - version 4.4.5
--   TypeScript - version 4.9.5
+- TypeScript - version 5.0.2
--   MUI - version 5.12.2
+- MUI - version 5.14.1

 ## Features

 - The ability to search for a specific cryptocurrency
 - The ability to sort cryptocurrencies in table
 - the ability to display the price of a cryptocurrency in a specific time interval
 - the ability to exchange cryptocurrencies

 ## Contact